mautic/developer-documentation-new/docs/design/retriving_system_information.rst

 Display conditions
 ------------------

-You can use ``configGetParameter`` in conditional statements to control the display of content based on configuration settings:
+Use ``configGetParameter`` in conditional statements to control the display of content based on configuration settings:

 .. code-block:: twig